- Understanding control methods

 - Emerald Ash Borer Control - DATCP

-- Gypsy Moth Control - DNR/DATCP/UW Extension site
+- Spongy Moth Control - DNR/DATCP/UW Extension site

 - Feral Hogs - Oklahoma Department of Wildlife Conservation